2018 World Cup Host Cities and Venues

 Most people don’t associate Russia with beaches but Samara’s lovely beaches may just be the city’s biggest attraction.
 During the warm summer months, locals and visitors alike gather on the sandy shores of the Volga to sunbathe, swim, or stroll along the beach.
 It’s a great atmosphere with plenty of cafés and beer tents to be found.
 If the beach isn’t your thing, this city of almost 1.2 million has plenty of other attractions to take in during your World Cup experience.

-Construction on the ambitious Cosmos Arena began in July 2015 with completion scheduled in the summer of 2017.
+Construction on the ambitious Samara Arena began in July 2015 with completion scheduled in the summer of 2017.
 Complete with a monorail that will shuttle fans to and from the matches, the stadium will be an architectural marvel.
 It is designed to resemble a gem, an 80-meter high dome of translucent glass panels.
-Cosmos Arena will seat approximately 45,000 people and will be home to the Premier League’s Krylia Sovetov Samara Football Club.
+Samara Arena will seat approximately 45,000 people and will be home to the Premier League’s Krylia Sovetov Samara Football Club.

 With a population of just under 340,000, Saransk will be one of the smaller host cities at the 2018 World Cup.
 What it lacks in size, it makes up for in beauty.
 Located on the Saranka River, this European-influenced city has plenty of historical buildings, theaters, museums, and well-maintained parks.
 Saransk is also well-known for its sporting achievements, and is the hometown of many Olympic and World champions.